Close by to Wexford Town

 Curracloe Beach

 Just 20 minutes up the road, the white sands of the epic Curracloe Beach stretch from Raven Point to Blackwater.
-If you’re braving a dip, this is a Blue Flag beach, but exploring the nature trail and running through the enormous dunes is enough to keep everyone entertained.
+This is a Blue Flag beach so get ready to brave the elements for a quick dip in the sea.
+Or opt for the nature trail nearby and let the kids explore the enormous dunes that line the coastline.

 Wells House & Gardens

 While you’re in the area, head inland for 15 minutes to let the kids run free at Wells House & Gardens.
-They can swing high and climb even higher in the adventure playground, or meet furry friends like raccoons, rabbits, pygmy goats and meerkats at the animal farm.
-Fire the younger kids’ imagination with a walk along fairy trails and across woodland, home to characters like Gruffalo and Drayco, a new dragon that has made the enchanted woods his new home.
+Chill out and watch the little ones swing high and climb even higher in the adventure playground, or meet furry friends like raccoons, rabbits, pygmy goats and meerkats at the animal farm.
+Fire up the younger kids’ imagination with a walk along fairy trails and across woodland, home to characters like the Gruffalo and Drayco, a new dragon that has made the enchanted woods his new home.

 Get some country air